-Daniel is majoring in computer science.
+Serrano is majoring in computer science.
 He is interested in using computer science for social good and wants to learn how technology can address the problems faced by the government and the communities they serve.
 Through the fellowship he hopes to apply his skills to a project that will impact a government agency and the eventual users benefiting from that piece of technology.
-In the future, Daniel hopes to work for a civic organization dedicated to improving outdated government systems to better the ways people across the country interact with government services.
+In the future, Serrano hopes to work for a civic organization dedicated to improving outdated government systems to better the ways people across the country interact with government services.

 Alissa Vuillier (Stanford University)

-Alissa is double majoring in computer science and political science.
+Vuillier is double majoring in computer science and political science.
 She has been heavily involved at the intersection of technology, policy, and social good, working on technical social impact projects in areas about which she is very passionate, like access to housing, educational inequality, and domestic violence.
 At the same time, she knows that, while technology has great potential to create solutions to these problems, it can also have dangerous consequences without proper execution and regulation.
-Through the fellowship, Alissa is excited to get hands-on experience working on policy at the federal level to help consumers hit hard by COVID-19.
+Through the fellowship, Vuillier is excited to get hands-on experience working on policy at the federal level to help consumers hit hard by COVID-19.
 Ultimately, she hopes that gaining a holistic view of both the policy and technology sides of these issues will enable her to create solutions in tune with the communities about which she cares deeply.

 Vuillier worked with the Consumer Financial Protection Bureau (CFPB).